Home / Information / What Is A Non-Fault Accident?

 Making Sure You’re Able to Claim and Recover the Costs

-This is the “boring admin” that saves money later:
+This is the admin that can save stress later:

 FAQs

-Do I have to tell my insurer even if I’m not claiming?
+Do I have to tell my insurer even if I am not claiming?

 Often yes, because many policies require you to report incidents.
 Check your wording.

-Will my premium definitely go up after a non-fault claim?
+Will my premium always go up after a non-fault claim?

-Not always, but it’s common for it to rise, and different insurers price it differently.
+Not always, but it is common for it to rise, and different insurers price it differently.
 (Compare the Market)

 Does no-claims protection stop my premium rising?